lbseale/HaskellSchool/en/lessons/basics/functions.md

 And incidentally, the example above is one of the most primordial functions: The identity function, or `id`.
 This function is very simple, as it returns precisely the argument that you pass to it.

-In Lambdas, the input parameter can be any name, the output can be any expression.
+In Lambdas, the input parameter can be any name, and the output can be any expression.

 ### Syntactic Sugar: Currying